appcircleio/appcircle-cli/docs/config/get.md

 # `appcircle config get`

-Get Print the value of a Appcircle CLI currently active configuration property.
+Print the value of the currently active configuration property in the Appcircle CLI.

 ```plaintext
 appcircle config get <key>